jackson-nestelroad/battler/fxlang.md

    - `$source` (optional) - The source Mon of the effect.
    - `$effect` - The source effect that is triggering the callback.
    - `$this` - This effect that the event callback is running on.
+1. **Side-Applying Effect** - Callback that runs in the context of an applying effect on some side.
+   - `$side` - The target side of the effect.
+   - `$source` (optional) - The source Mon of the effect.
+   - `$effect` - The source effect that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
 1. **Effect** - Callback that runs in the context of the effect itself.
    - `$target` - The target Mon of the effect.
    - `$source` (optional) - The source Mon of the effect.